 - get to know some amazing people and have fun

-Support from a staff mentor
+Project development with support from a staff mentor

 You will receive support from a staff mentor who will help you and your team deliver your allocated project.